daridakr/Leaderplan/README.md

 <br>

-<p> <font size="3"><b>«Leaderplan»</b> – lightweight and succinct <b>task scheduler</b> to avoid routine and raise productivity.
+<p style="font-size:12pt"><b>«Leaderplan»</b> – lightweight and succinct <b>task scheduler</b> to avoid routine and raise productivity.
 This software product is intended for the distinct task structuring for the user first. <b>LP</b> lay it all out clearly by giving vivid picture of tasks.
-It has gathered in itself the features of many necessary tools for proper and structured <b>control of life</b> and it's responsibilities.</font></p>
+It has gathered in itself the features of many necessary tools for proper and structured <b>control of life</b> and it's responsibilities.</p>

 <br>